filbertlai/ENGG1340group56/README.md

 (When the expenditure in the specific category exceed the budget plan, an automatical notification will be generated to remind the user to reduce expenditure in that category so that long-term financial plan can be maintained)

-- **Setting password**

-(Users can set a password to protect their privacy by accessing the data with authentication since the financial position should not be easily disclosed to others)

 - **Preset the regular income and expenses**

 (Users can preset regular income, such as working salary since it is constant in a period of time)